Using the Command Line

 A) Specify a 'Conversion Job' that is built using the 'Convert XLS' graphical user interface and saved as a conversion job file (*.SII).

-B) Specify a conversion task in detail.
+B) Specify a task in detail.
 A task is either a Conversion Task or a 'Special Processing Task'.

-Specifying a 'Conversion Job' file is very easy, you only need to create the file with the 'Convert XLS' user interface and then specify where to find the associated *.SII 'Conversion Job' file by using the /J switch.
+Specifying a 'Conversion Job' file is very easy, as you only need to create the file with the 'Convert XLS' user interface and then specify where to find the associated *.SII 'Conversion Job' file by using the /J switch.
 You can have hundreds or thousands of tasks specified in the 'Conversion Job' file, all of which will get executed in one fell swoop.
 For example:

 "ConvertXLS.EXE /J"D:\My Conversion Job Files\AccountingBatch.SII"

-"'ConvertXLS' is not recognized as an internal or external command, operable program or batch file."
+"'ConvertXLS is not recognized as an internal or external command, operable program or batch file."

 See Also: